-Fat necrosis vs. oil cysts
+Breast fat necrosis vs. oil cyst symptoms

 Necrosis means cell death, which happens when cells do not get enough oxygen.
 When fatty breast tissue gets damaged, a lump of dead or damaged tissue can form.
 Fatty breast tissue is the outer layer of the breast beneath the skin.

-Fat necrosis is a side effect of breast surgery, radiation, or other trauma such as an injury to the breast.
+Fat necrosis is a side effect of breast surgery, radiation, or other trauma, such as an injury to the breast.
 The most common cause is surgery, including:

 Fat necrosis is most common after breast surgery or radiation, so having breast cancer will raise your risk of fat necrosis.
 Breast reconstruction after cancer surgery may also increase your risk of fat necrosis.

-If you find a lump yourself, your doctor will do a breast exam, and then a mammogram or ultrasound to determine if the lump is fat necrosis or a tumor.
+If you find a lump yourself, your doctor will do a breast exam, and then a mammogram or ultrasound to determine if the lump is caused by fat necrosis or a tumor.
 They might also do a needle biopsy to see if there are cancer cells in the lump.

 If your doctor finds the lump on a mammogram, they might follow up with an ultrasound or biopsy.
 Usually, more than one test is necessary to make a definitive diagnosis of fat necrosis.